Frances Bedford

-Frances Ellen Bedford (born 5 November 1953) is an Australian politician who represented the South Australian House of Assembly seat of Florey from 1997 state election until 2022, first for the Labor Party and from 2017 as an independent.
+Frances Ellen Bedford (born 5 November 1953) is an Australian politician who represented the South Australian House of Assembly seat of Florey from 1997 until 2022, first for the Labor Party and as an independent from 2017.

-Early life
+Early life and education

+Francis Ellen Bedford was educated at Santa Sabina College in Strathfield, New South Wales.

+Bedford, her father and siblings moved to Melbourne and then Adelaide after the death of her mother in 1966.

+Career

-Bedford was born in Sydney and moved to Melbourne and then Adelaide after the death of her mother.
-She became involved in politics and became an electorate officer for former Labor MP Peter Duncan.
+Bedford became involved in politics and became an electorate officer for former Labor MP Peter Duncan, who also served as her campaign manager during her first election.

-Parliament

-Bedford was elected to the South Australian House of Assembly seat of Florey at the 1997 state election for the Labor Party, defeating incumbent Sam Bass with 51% of the two-party-preferred (2PP) vote; in addition to the 1997 election win, Bedford also contested and won the 2002, 2006, 2010 and 2014 elections as the Labor candidate.
+Bedford was elected to the South Australian House of Assembly seat of Florey at the 1997 state election for the Labor Party, defeating incumbent Sam Bass with 51% of the two-party-preferred (2PP) vote; in addition to the 1997 election win, Bedford also contested and won the 2002, 2006, 2010, and 2014 elections as the Labor candidate.
+LGBT rights and health activist Jim Hyde served as her campaign manager in Adelaide for the 1997 election, and also helped her (from Melbourne) in her later Florey campaigns.

 At the 2018 state election, she successfully ran as an independent candidate, winning 56.1% of the 2PP vote.
 Bedford's 2018 electoral victory was following her resignation from the Labor Party in March 2017 following Labor's preselection of Jack Snelling as a result of the major electoral redistribution which moved two-thirds of Snelling's Playford electoral voters into Florey; at the time of her resignation, Bedford argued that Labor's ‘faceless men’ had removed the ability for any non-faction-aligned Labor Members from being able to win preselection in the party and that they had effectively attempted to end her career via “hostile takeover”.